Sony 16-35mm F4 FE Lens Review

 What I Don’t Love About This Lens

-– I don’t like the way the barrel of the lens extends when zooming.
-I prefer zoom lenses of the other style, where the lens zooms within the barrel and the basic shape of the lens does not change.
+- I don’t like how the lens barrel extends when zooming.
+I prefer zoom lenses of the other style, which zoom within the barrel and do not change their basic shape.

-– I would rather have no OSS and a lighter lens, especially since we have in camera stabilization, which according to Canon, isn’t as good. 🙂
+- I would rather have no OSS and a lighter lens, especially since we have in-camera stabilization.

 Technical Overview